Richard Shope is borrowing a centuries-old art form to help today's generation write better tomorrow.

 To be good at either requires an eye for detail and an ability to capture it.
 A mime does it with movement, a writer with words.
 While the means are different, the aim is the same: the presentation of a clear, concise image.

 His prescription is a bit unorthodox, but hugely popular with students, teachers and administrators who have tried it.
-Shope, in costume and mime makeup, goes to a school, performs before an assembly or a class, and then challenges students to describe his actions, at first orally, and then in writing.
+Shope, in costume and mime makeup, goes to a school, performs before an assembly or a class, and then challenges students to describe his actions, at first verbally, and then in writing.
 When they finish, students read the compositions aloud, while classmates act out the story line under Shope's watchful eye.

 Exercise in Developing Imagination